-Routine real life examples: For a lot of injuries, the inflammatory complex needs to be taken care of first.
-Nothing really heals or starts on the healing process while inflamed.
+Routine real-life examples: For a lot of injuries, the inflammatory complex needs to be taken care of first.
+Nothing really heals or starts the healing process while inflamed.

 This is why I don’t offer exercises right away and typically tell my clients NOT to stretch and roll and exercise a lot immediately on low back pain injuries.

 “Doc, do have any exercises I can do?”

 “Not yet, you’re going to have to get the fire put out first. – You’re just not THERE yet.”

 As a patient, if you are at the inflammatory, “put the fire out” stage, why would I then offer you exercises that just irritate the whole area again?

 The cart is in front of the horses.
 Do this, THEN, this, THEN this – often it may come on the same visit, but in the right order.
 For help on this see my infographic on the road to recovery.

 It’s the application of the ideas – the application, the “why” is even more valuable than the idea itself.

 And the One thing I will always have is a “why.”